mattdood/zets/2022/3/20220325012837/github-actions-conditional-environment-variables-20220325012837.md

 ---

 # github actions conditional environment variables
+**Update 1/4/2023:** The original psot contained an error that did not have proper variable scope in mind when working with the builtin GitHub actions variables.
+The code has since been fixed, though the solution that I recommend to avoid the verbosity of this setup is still recommended.

 Working with GitHub actions is often nicer than GitLab's CI pipelines because it offers readability (with less verbose includes), simpler stage dependencies, and less reliance on the `rules` flag.